marcteys/ECOvid-FaceShield/readme.md

 ## Edit the model

+The source (*.blend*) is included.
+It is composed of three separate parts, **External**, **Internal** and **Strap**.
+I rely on non-destructive modelling techniques and used a lot of boolean operations.

+To adjust the height of the stack, select each part and edit the value *count* of the *Array* modifier.

+To export the model, select the 3 parts and click *Export* on the 3D-print panel.

-The source model (*.blend*) is included.
-I used the add-ons Measure-it, 3D-Print Toolbox,  Bool Tool, Curve Tools and Bezier Utilities.
+The following add-ons were used: Measure-it, 3D-Print Toolbox,  Bool Tool, Curve Tools and Bezier Utilities.
+Freestyle for rendering.

 ## Credits

-This face shiedl is a remix the one proposed by [Qualup](http://www.spiderbot.eu/covid-19-ecran-facial-imprime-sterilisable/)
+This face shield is a remix the one proposed by [Qualup](http://www.spiderbot.eu/covid-19-ecran-facial-imprime-sterilisable/)

 ![Render](https://raw.githubusercontent.com/marcteys/ECOvid-FaceShield/master/pictures/face.jpg)